laurynas-biveinis/unodb/README.md

 `art_key` type with the desired key type and specializing `art_key::make_binary_comparable` in accordance with the ART paper.

 Values are treated opaquely.
-They are passed as non-owning objects of `value_view`, which is `gsl::span<std::byte>`, and insertion copies them internally.
+For `unodb::db`, they are passed as non-owning objects of `value_view`, which is `gsl::span<std::byte>`, and insertion copies them internally.
 The same applies for `get`: a non-owning `value_view` object is returned.
-How long would it remain valid depends on the ART concurrency flavor.
+For `unodb::olc_db`, `get` returns a `qsbr_value_view`, which is a `span` that is guaranteed to stay valid until the next time the current thread passes through a quiescent state.

 All ART classes implement the same API: